Smart city implementation: Nine tips to get you started

 2. Create your smart city plan

 Once stakeholders have identified key areas for improvement, it’s your job to create the execution plan.
 This strategic plan should establish a governance structure, relevant policies, and the manner in which decisions are (and were) made.
 The plan should define what being a smart city is to your city.
 A city’s initiatives shouldn’t be dependent on what other cities have chosen.
 The merit of a smart city plan is in its foundation of stakeholder needs.
 However, the plan should focus on a certain goal or function the city is planning to improve.
 Improving education, safety, roadways, other infrastructure, utilities, and health services are just some of the areas that can be improved by the implementation of smart technology.
 For example, the cornerstone of Columbus, Ohio’s, plan is the future of transportation.
+The City of Chicago implanted the “Array of Things” program to serve as a “fitness tracker” for the City.
 The City of West Hollywood, California’s plan begins with establishing a “smart” city hall — one that’s equipped to leverage data analytics, address key priorities, and automate processes.

 The plan should focus on a certain goal or function the city is planning to improve.

 Two dynamic pieces of the plan will be governance frameworks for both program delivery and collected data.
 Program governance will define the responsibilities of each role, the process in which decisions are derived, and plans to review this structure at certain milestones.
 A strong data governance framework will outline who collects the data, how it’s collected, and who owns the data.
 A fortified data governance framework is imperative in planning a smart city.
 Just as law enforcement is tasked with protecting the city’s citizens and businesses, the city is responsible for protecting its stakeholders from misuse of data.